learnk8s/learnk8s.io/src/templating/content.md

     name: test-container
 ```

-The patch functionality works in a similar way of `yq`, but setup for kustomize is more verbose.
+The patch functionality works in a similar way as `yq merge`, but setup for kustomize is more verbose.

 _Should you stop using kustomize in favour or `yq`?_